(June, 2015 - Updated March 4, 2019)

 Every digital marketer’s to-do list should include search engine optimization (SEO), content marketing, and search engine marketing (SEM).

-The relationship between SEO and content marketing seems natural -- write content that is strong, unique and aligns with your audience’s interests and search internet, optimize it, and your organic traffic should increase.
+The relationship between SEO and content marketing seems natural -- write content that is strong, unique and aligns with your audience’s interests and search intent, optimize it, and your organic traffic should increase.

 With this approach in mind, SEM can seem like the outlier, a standalone tactic unrelated to other digital marketing efforts.
 But a proper SEM campaign should be included in a comprehensive, robust, multi-channel digital marketing strategy.
 Adding SEM to your digital marketing framework enhances visibility and trust in your brand.